nonblocking/mashroom-content/README.md

 It provides an API abstraction for plugins on the server-side and Microfrontends (SPAs) on the client-side to easily retrieve and update content from a Headless CMS.
 The actual Headless CMS backend can transparently be exchanged.

+It also comes with some neat features like automatic asset proxying, image optimizations (format conversion, resizing) and CDN support.

 At the moment it consists of:

  * A [Content API](packages/mashroom-content-api/README.md) that allows you to retrieve and manage content from a Headless CMS